sg2nr/parking-api/README.md

 ## API description

 Here you can find an overview of the operations provided by **parking-api**.
+You can find more information concerning the architecture under the "attachments" directory.

 ### Retrieve all parkings
 #### Request